zanaptak/TypedCssClasses/doc/configuration.md

 let x = css.``display-1``
 ```

-This capability should work with any IDE that supports type providers.
-(Tested on Visual Studio Code with Ionide-fsharp extension on Windows and Linux, and Visual Studio 2019 on Windows.)
+It should work with any IDE that supports type providers.
+(Tested in Visual Studio Code with Ionide-fsharp extension on Windows and Linux, and in Visual Studio on Windows.)

 ## External command support for CSS preprocessing